bestbess/aws-chatbot-amazon-lex/README.md

 # aws-chatbot-amazon-lex
-This is a Bank Bot created to help users check account balance and transfer funds- its a 5 part series.
+This is a Bank Bot created to help users check account balance and transfer funds- its a 5 part series.THIS IS PART ONE
 # Project Title: AWS Chatbot with Amazon Lex

 ## Overview